lyfeyaj/rsqoot/README.md

 #### Auto Cache

-Please notice that each query with above methods will cache the result except for sqoot.clicks
+Please notice that each query with above methods will automaticlly cache the result

 If you want to fetch the newest records each time, you can do as below: